The First Revival was the first

 From Bangor, Maine to Dallas

-is a long and tiring drive,
+it's a long and tiring drive,

-and Aaron stepped out, feeling
+and Aaron rested, feeling

 more zombie than alive.